mitjafelicijan/oberon/README.md

 ngx.ctx.internal.memcached:set("temp:key", "temporary data", 300)  -- Expires in 5 minutes
 ```

-Key points about database usage:

 > [!NOTE]
 > All database connections are managed through the bootstrap modules and must
 > be properly closed when done to prevent resource leaks.

-> [!IMPORTANT]
-> Always use parameterized queries for MySQL to prevent SQL injection attacks.
-> Error handling is critical for all database operations.

-> [!TIP]
-> - Consider using transactions for complex MySQL operations
-> - Set appropriate expiration times for cache operations
-> - Use appropriate data types and serialization for cache storage

 ## Development Setup